freenas/freenas-docs/userguide/intro.rst

   significant speed difference when listing a large number of snapshots or when deleting multiple snapshots and large files.

-* The Dojo Tookit has been updated to version 1.12.2.
+* The Dojo Toolkit has been updated to version 1.12.2.

 * OpenVPN has been updated to version
   `2.4.3